MarchonMilwaukee/MarchonMilwaukee.github.io/_posts/events/2018-03-13-crossing-the-line-fair-housing-marches-federal-courthouse.md

 ---
 layout: event
 sidebar: event
-title: "Crossing the Line: The Milwaukee Fair Housing Marches of 1967-1968"
+title: "Crossing the Line: The Milwaukee Fair Housing Marches of 1967-1968 at the Federal Courthouse"
 starts_at: "2018-03-13T08:30"
 ends_at: "2018-03-13T17:00"
 location: "Federal Courthouse (517 East Wisconsin Ave)"